davidly/wordle/README.md

-    Usage: wordle [-a] [-g:guess] [-i] [-o] [-r] [-s:solution] [-v] -a          Test against actual wordle solutions, not the whole dictionary -g:guess    The first guess word to use.
+    Usage: wordle [-a] [-g:guess] [-i] [-o] [-r] [-s:solution] [-v] -a          Test against actual wordle solutions, not the whole dictionary -f          Try every word as a first guess to see what works best/worst in several iterations.
+      -g:guess    The first guess word to use.
 Default is "blimp" -i          Interactive mode.
 Use this to have the app play wordle for you.
       -m:X        Limit guesses to just X (2-12).
 Default is 6